 Director Arntz summarized the I Voted sticker contest and indicated the contest closed on October 17th, finalists had been chosen, and the top three winners would be announced at a simple ceremony on October 26.
 Deputy Director Nataliya Kuzina and department staff facilitated a successful project – over 9,000 survey responses; the designs and voting results are available at the Elections Department website.
 Vice-President Jerdonek indicated there was an opportunity to use ranked choice voting to illustrate the voting process.
 Commissioner Dai also commented she would have liked a ranked choice voting opportunity.
 Commissioner Hayden Crowley also thought ranked choice voting is a good idea, however, given the monetary resources necessary for RCV application, we need to be mindful of the cost.
 President Stone hopes there is a free tool for RCV for projects similar to this as it would be a good educational opportunity to inform people regarding ranked choice voting.

-Director Arntz summarized his synopsis by the Department (Election and Technology) Risk-Limiting Audits (“RLA”) an Open Source product and noted the work of Professor Stark from UC Berkeley regarding the polling place and mail-in ballots.
+Director Arntz summarized his synopsis of the Departments’ (of Elections and Technology) development of a Risk-Limiting Auditing (“RLA”) tool, which was Open Source.
+He noted the work of Professor Stark from UC Berkeley to allow combining the polling place and mail-in ballots.
 The final product iteration will be posted on the Department’s website.
 Vice-President Jerdonek asked about the March 2024 ballot and Director Arntz reported at the time of this meeting there is one state and one district measure – December 1 (95 days prior to election day) is the deadline.
 In relation to the RLA, Vice-President Jerdonek asked if any information or results from the November 2022 audit were available and Director Arntz said he could make this information available to the Commission.
 The Open Source budget has been funding the development of this RLA tool – monies are not coming from the Elections Department budget.

 Commissioner Parker offered congratulations regarding the CIO 100 Award and the sticker design project.
-She also said the ‘one stop shop’ aspect of the seasonal employee hiring process was very innovative and accessible; also, the eData tool was easy to navigate.
-She asked about proposed budget cuts for the Department and the Director indicated they are still in talks with the Mayor’s office but anticipate this could be 3% (=approximately $800,000).
+She also said the “one stop shop” aspect of the seasonal employee hiring process was very innovative and accessible; also, the eData tool was easy to navigate.
+She asked about proposed budget cuts for the Department and the Director indicated they are still in talks with the Mayor’s office but anticipate this could be 3% (approximately $800,000).
 As the coming fiscal year holds a presidential election, it is not feasible for the Department to endure significant budget cuts.

 President Stone indicated she was excited to see the community input incorporated in the Director’s Report as it relates to outreach planning; she also expressed her concerns for the Department regarding proposed budget cuts especially in light of a presidential election year and requested the Director keep the Commission informed as to budget cuts and related financial information.
 President Stone further stated she was appreciative of the one sheeter that the Director prepared as this provided good information that showcases the good work of the Department, offers public transparency and gives more insight into the Department’s perspective.
 She was also impressed with the eData dashboard tool.